Hippocortex Feature Catalog

 Batch Support

 Capture up to 100 events in a single API call using POST /v1/capture/batch.
-Each event in the batch is processed independently, with per-event status reporting.

 Deduplication

-Events are deduplicated using two mechanisms:
+Events are deduplicated using idempotency keys and SHA-256 content hashing.

 Salience Scoring